Welcome to Nepal

 Our holdalls are stowed, we are herded on-board, given cotton wool for our ears and a sweet to suck.
 I manage to get myself in a good position right behind the pilots, so I can take a video of the hairy take-off.
 The turnaround time for the aircraft is very short.
 Our own airport authorities could learn a trick or two from Lukla's slick operation.

 The engines rev to a crescendo, the brakes release and we shoot off downhill towards the valley at the end of the runway.
-The pilot uses every inch, right to the warning lines at the bottom, only then rising into the air... what a buzz.
+The pilot uses every inch, right to the warning lines at the bottom, only then rising into the air.
+How exhilarating.
 I capture the whole thing on my Olympus camera (no sound).

 As we approach Kathmandu, there is clearly something amiss as the two pilots become very animated with their contact over the radio.
 It transpires there is a security incident at the main airport and we are to be diverted.